mikeizbicki/cmc-csci040/topic_05_Python_FileManipulation/README.md

 You will use google translate to convert the phrase "python is awesome" into 133 other languages.
-Fortunately, there is a python interface to google translate, so you don't have to do this manually...
-I feel gross just thinking about doing this manually... you can just use a for loop!
+Fortunately, there is a python interface to google translate, so you don't have to do this manually---I feel gross just thinking about running so many manual google queries---you can just use a for loop!

 The python library is called `deep_translator`, and it provides interfaces to many different translation services.